mmu-webdesign/IWD-web-term2/rwd-week-2.md

 ### Working *mobile first*
 >Keep your browser window small (mobile size - no more than half) - don't develop your site with your browser set to fill the screen - we are developing *mobile first*.

+### MS Windows specific issues

+**If you use a windows computer, read this:**

+>File extensions - .html .css .js .pdf

+On Windows computers, you might have trouble seeing the file names, because Windows has an option called Hide extensions for known file types turned on by default.
+Generally you can turn this off by going to Windows Explorer, selecting the Folder options... option, unchecking the Hide extensions for known file types checkbox, then clicking OK.
+For more specific information covering your version of Windows, you can search on the web.

+Also, for the moment **avoid using MicroSoft Edge** browser.
+Edge has security features that makes it hard to use *local files*, i.e. viewing/linking a HTML file on your own computer.

+**Avoid MS Explorer altogether!** Use Chrome or Firefox.
+You can test on other browsers later.

 ---

 ## Task 2 - Review of HTML template